 These transactions are in the normal course of operations and are measured at the exchange amount that is the amount of consideration established and agreed by the related parties.
-Management believes the rates set are within industry standard ranges.
 The amount owing to a related party is non-interest bearing and unsecured.